Making Citizens Scarce

 - Make sure most people spend most of their time earning a living.

-- Sop up spare time by offering a huge range of distractions such as sports, movies and games, and do nothing to control widespread addiction to "social media".
+- Eliminate any spare time that might be devoted to the public sphere by offering a huge range of distractions such as sports, movies, games, and addictive "social media".

 - Encourage excessive consumption.
-Non-stop shopping takes time while addressing surplus production, one of the problems of capitalism.
+Shopping can suck up time little nothing else.
+It also absorbs excess production, one of the fundamental problems of capitalism.

 - Make parents choose between pubic involvement and time with their kids.

-- Encourage moms to become excessively focused on serving their kids.
+- Encourage moms to become excessively focused on serving their kids, so they have little time for anything outside the family.
 See Indentured Moms.

-- Encourage the assumption that the public sphere is the place for government, and the private sphere is the place of citizens.
+- Encourage the view that the public sphere is the place for government, and the private sphere is the place of citizens.

 - Encourage people to vote every few years, but restrict the opportunities for public involvement between elections.

-- Make sure anything to do with government is made as boring as possible, so that anyone who starts to become interested in government, will quickly keel over from boredom
+- Make sure anything to do with government is as dull as ditch-water, so that anyone who starts to become interested in government, will quickly keel over from boredom.

 - Make sure most people have little understanding of how government works.
-Don't cover government in school; don’t provide an easy guide such as Japan’s What's What.
+Don't cover government in school.
+Don’t provide an easy guide to government such as Japan’s What's What.
 Make sure any flicker of interest from an individual or a citizens group, will quickly sputter out because they don't know where to begin.

 - Encourage government bureaucrats to treat citizens like children.